csci-185/spring2023/pages/_activities/quiz01.md

 <img class="preview" src="/spring2023/assets/images/quizzes/quiz01/ss01.png" />

 ### 4. Main Section
-1. Give the `main` task a class called `"landing"`.
+1. Give the `main` tag a class called `"landing"`.
 1. Inside the `main` tag, add two tags:
 1. An `img` tag that links to the `landing-image.webp` file (in the images folder).
 2. A `section` tag.
 Inside the section tag, add two tags:
-    * An `h1` that says: "Call 828-255-8098 for take-out or click below to order online!"
+    * An `h1` that says: "Call 828-255-8098<br> for take-out or click below to order online!"
-    * A hyperlink that links to the Taco Temple order online page here: <a href="https://www.mamacitastacotemple.com/s/order" target="_blank">https://www.mamacitastacotemple.com/s/order</a>
+    * A hyperlink that links to the Taco Temple order online page here: <a href="https://www.mamacitastacotemple.com/s/order" target="_blank">https://www.mamacitastacotemple.com/s/order</a>.
+The link text should say "Order now".

 <img class="preview" src="/spring2023/assets/images/quizzes/quiz01/ss02.png" />